lambert-x/ProLab/README.md

 ## News

+- [07/07/24] 🔥 **ProLab: Property-level Label Space** is accepted to ECCV 2024.
+A camera-ready version is coming in the next 1~2 weeks [paper](https://arxiv.org/abs/2312.13764).
+Stay tuned.
-- [12/21] 🔥 **ProLab: Property-level Label Space** is released.
+- [12/21/23] 🔥 **ProLab: Property-level Label Space** is released.
 We propose to retrieve descriptive properties grounded in common sense knowledge to build a property-level label space which makes strong interpretable segmentation models.
 Please checkout the [paper](https://arxiv.org/abs/2312.13764).

 ## Method